September - October 2019

 TURBO will continue working with neighborhood leaders and interested neighbors to prioritize the project list, and begin identify funding to support the installation of demonstration projects.
 Through this process, TURBO hopes to build momentum for larger and more permanent improvements to the neighborhood that enhance Wedgewood-Houston’s Safety and Mobility, while showcasing the neighborhood’s vibrant Creativity.

-TURBO is preparing for a demonstration pop-up crosswalk and mural at Diskin Cidery, in support of NCDC's 2018 Annual Luncheon Reception.
-The reception will be centered around tactical urbanism and include a brief presentation from Luncheon keynote speaker Mike Lydon, an internationally recognized planner, writer, speaker, and advocate for livable cities.
+TURBO is prepared for a demonstration pop-up crosswalk and mural at Diskin Cidery, in support of NCDC's 2018 Annual Luncheon Reception.
+The reception was centered around tactical urbanism and include a brief presentation from Luncheon keynote speaker Mike Lydon, an internationally recognized planner, writer, speaker, and advocate for livable cities.

 Clear beach balls